decred/dcrstakepool/README.md

 $ dcrwallet
 ```

 - Get the master pubkey from the default account.
-This will be used for votingextpubkey in dcrstakepool.conf.
+This will be used for votingwalletextpub in dcrstakepool.conf.

 ```bash
 $ dcrctl --wallet getmasterpubkey default